 So, what’s stopping you?

-So, why not publish a real print book too?
+So, why not publish a real print book or long-form ebook too?